COVID-19 We are currently in Alert Level 1. Find out what this means for Council services... Read more

-Over the past six months Rooney Earthmoving Ltd has cleared the land, raised the ground level and constructed swales to prevent flooding.
+Over the past six months Rooney Earthmoving Ltd has cleared the land, raised the ground level and constructed swales to aid drainage.

 The next step involves establishing grass on the sports fields and installing artificial turf on the softball diamonds.
-This is weather dependant and cannot take place until spring.
+The fields cannot be used until the grass is fully established.

-Work will also begin on the surrounding roads, parking areas and some changing facilities.
+Work has started on the surrounding roads, parking areas and some changing facilities.